 Export the model to the MATLAB workspace, as described in Exporting the Model to the MATLAB Workspace.

 If you have not performed these steps, click hereclick here to complete them.
-Then, drag the z and the P2DUe2 icons to the To Workspace rectangle in the System Identification Tool window.
+Then, drag the z and the P2DUe2 icons to the To Workspace rectangle in the System Identification app.
+Alternatively, click Export in the Data/model Info dialog box.
 The data and the model now appear in the MATLAB Workspace browser.

 Use the input channel of the data set z as input for simulating the model output by typing the following in the MATLAB Command Window: